rust-lang/rust/doc/tutorial-macros.md

 # Introduction

 Functions are the primary tool that programmers can use to build abstractions.
-Sometimes, though, programmers want to abstract over compile-time, syntactic structures rather than runtime values.
-For example, the following two code fragments both pattern-match on their input and return early in one case, doing nothing otherwise:
+Sometimes, however, programmers want to perform abstractions over things that are not runtime values.
+Macros provide a syntactic abstraction.
+For an example of how this can be useful, consider the following two code fragments, which both pattern-match on their input and return early in one case, and do nothing otherwise:

 ~~~~
 # enum t { special_a(uint), special_b(uint) };